 The film was about a deranged split personality, and if the public and press found it distasteful, the careers of actor Anthony Perkins and of Hitchcock himself would suffer a severe setback.

-Hitchcock considered Psycho a “fun film” – like a roller coaster ride where audience delights in the pleasure of a good fright.
+Hitchcock considered Psycho a “fun film” – like a roller coaster ride where the audience delights in the pleasure of a good fright.

 From that point onwards, the movie becomes less horrific but more tense, because the horror has been transferred to the minds of the audience.